jackli921/DressSense/README.md

 Input your current location, and get your suggestion for what to dress!

 ## Overview
-This project was born out of my first week-long pair programming sessions organized by Chingus.
-The idea was to utilize current weather data with LLM such as ChatGPT to produce advice on what to dress given the current weather data.
-The challenges lied in successfully and smoothly connecting all the pieces in the front and backend, especially regarding:
+This project was born out of my first week-long pair programming session organized by Chingus.
+The purpose was to utilize current weather data in combination with LLMs such as ChatGPT to get advice on what to dress given the current weather.
+The challenges lied in connecting all logic for passing data between front and backend, especially:
-- Making fetch call to get the open weather API key from the backend.
+- Making call to get the open weather API key from the backend.
-- Making fetch call to open weather to get the weather data.
+- Making call to open weather to get the weather data.
-- Making fetch call to OpenAI model with weather data for a response.
+- Making call to OpenAI model with weather data for a response.

 ## Features
 1. One search box for user input with automatic input validation.